-"We have audited the accompanying financial statements of the [insert Town/Village/City of ] as of and for the year ended on [insert end date for fiscal year].
-These financial statements are the responsibility of those [insert town/village/city] officers authorized by law to draw orders and keep accounts.
+"We have audited the accompanying financial statements of the Town of as of and for the year ended on [insert end date for fiscal year].
+These financial statements are the responsibility of those town officers authorized by law to draw orders and keep accounts.
 Our responsibility is to express an opinion on these financial statements based on our audit."